Here are all the Strictly Come Dancing 2021 contestants announced so far

 Greg Wise

-Lighting up the dancefloor will be actor and producer Greg Wise, famous for his roles in The Crown and Sense and Sensibility.
+Lighting up the dancefloor will be actor and producer Greg, famous for his roles in The Crown and Sense and Sensibility.

 He also wrote box office smash-hit movie Last Christmas with his wife, Emma Thompson.